dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 The previous sub queries are in this version replaced with the `IUserContext` and `ITimeProvider` services.
 Because of this, the method is now more concise and compact.

-So where do we draw the line between using an `IQuery<TResult>` and specifying an explicit separate service interface?
+So where do you draw the line between using an `IQuery<TResult>` and specifying an explicit separate service interface?
 I can’t really define any specific rules on that; a little bit of intuition and experience will have to guide you.
 But to give a little bit of guidance, when a query returns a (cached) value without really hitting an external resource, such as the file system, web service, or database, and it doesn’t contain any parameters, and you’re pretty sure you never want to wrap it with a decorator (no performance measuring, no audit trailing, no authorization) it’s pretty safe to define it as a specific service interface.
 Another way to view this is to use this design to define business questions: things the business wants to know.
 In other words, use the `IQueryHandler<TQuery, TResult>` and `ICommandHandler<TCommand>` abstractions as the communication layer between the business layer and the layers above.
 This comes down to the idea of [holistic abstractions](http://scrapbook.qujck.com/holistic-abstractions-take-2/).

 That’s how I roll on the query side of my architecture.